Social listening: What it is and why it matters

 Knowing this information, you can be confident in the actions you take to address these insights, with peace of mind that your decisions are for the good of the customer and will improve your business.
 There is less risk involved too.

-Social listening can improve the whole experience of your business, including customer, employee, product, and your brand.
+A social listening strategy can improve the whole experience of your business, including customer, employee, product, and your brand.

 When to use social listening

-Social listening has multiple uses.
+Social listening data has multiple uses.
 We’ve outlined a few below.

 Tracking and analyzing brand sentiment is a really helpful benchmark for assessing your reputation.
 If sentiment towards your brand is falling, then something you are doing is at odds with the experience your customers expect and your reputation is being impacted as a result.
 Analysis of brand sentiment will give you an idea about what that is.